sawsanawad/sawsanawad/README.md

-- 👋 Hi, I’m @sawsanawad
+- 👋🏼 Hi, I’m Sawsan
-- 🌱 I’m currently a data analytics master of science candidate at University of Houston Downtown
+- 👩🏻‍🎓 I’m currently a Data Analytics Master of Science candidate at University of Houston Downtown
+- 🧩 Dealing with data is like playing puzzles, and I love it!

 <!---
 sawsanawad/sawsanawad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.